-In addition to its four main facilities (Sugar Grove Campus, Aurora Downtown Campus, Aurora Fox Valley Campus and Plano Campus), Waubonsee offers classes at more than 40 different locations across the college district.
-At these diverse extension locations, students may find credit courses, community education classes and business seminars.
+In addition to its four main facilities (Sugar Grove Campus, Aurora Downtown Campus, Aurora Fox Valley Campus and Plano Campus), Waubonsee offers classes at several locations across the college district.
+At these extension locations, students may find credit courses, community education classes and business seminars.
 Refer to the credit and noncredit schedules for the offerings each semester, or search online at www.waubonsee.edu/schedules.